The Horn of Plenty: Designs and show

-Critical reception to The Horn of Plenty was divided.
-Some found the trash-centred theme, extreme heels, and exaggerated makeup misogynistic, while others appreciated the showmanship and references to classic haute couture.
+Reception to The Horn of Plenty was divided.
+Some critics found the rubbish aesthetic, extreme heels, and exaggerated makeup misogynistic, while others appreciated the showmanship and references to classic haute couture.
+Audience reactions were varied, despite the standing ovation.
+Sarah Mower from Vogue described acrimonious arguments breaking out after the show.
+In The New York Times, Eric Wilson quoted an unnamed magazine editor dismissing it as "a collection inspired by Wall-E" – a 2008 film that depicts Earth as a rubbish-strewn wasteland – but also described one industry professional as "visibly ecstatic".
 Buyers from high-end retail stores like Bergdorf Goodman and Holt Renfrew were enthusiastic about the commercial potential of the collection's unconventional designs.
-On the other hand, The New York Times quoted an unnamed magazine editor dismissing it as "a collection inspired by Wall-E", a 2008 film that depicts Earth as a trash-strewn wasteland.
-Godfrey Deeney from Harper's Bazaar felt there were some "standout pieces" among the strange designs, including the houndstooth items that opened the show.